Skip to Content

 Who they are

 Liam has a rare metabolic disorder which interferes with his ability to metabolise protein and this lead to severe brain damage.
-Liam’s stiff limbs and spasms made dressing a painstaking chore and Cristel soon understood the obstacle parents and carers face when it came to this task.
+Liam’s stiff limbs and spasms made dressing a painstaking chore and as a young boy Liam would indicate his fashion preferences with his eyes or hands and asserted his choices confidently.

 Combining functional design with fashionable aesthetics, Optivus aims to empower individuals like Liam to dress with comfort and style, they also aim to lighten the load for caregivers with easy to use fasteners, adjustable elements, soft, sensory friendly fabric.
 Optivus’ brand voice says “dress for life, not limitations” and this perfectly sums up their ethos.